mariyatom/Tic-Tac-Toe-Game/README.md

 cells[8].onclick = sayHello
 ```

 Isn't it beautiful?
-That was a trick question, it is not beautiful.
+That was a trick question!
+It is not beautiful.
 [Don't repeat yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 Whenever you find yourself doing something over and over again, what you _really_ want is a Loop.
 The computer does the loops - you do not do the loops.